 - Part of consolidation in 1908 that formed the Denver & Rio Grande.

-- Castle Valley Railroad name was re-used in 1909 for coal-hauling line between Price and the mines of Castle Valley Coal company at Mohrland.
-Replaced by Mohrland Branch of Utah Railway in 1913.
+- Castle Valley Railroad name was re-used in 1909 by an unaffiliated company for a coal-hauling line between Price and the mines of Castle Valley Coal company at Mohrland.
+This later Castle Valley Railroad was replaced in 1913 by the Mohrland Branch of Utah Railway.